King's Cathedral and Chapels

 King's Cathedral and Chapels, sometimes referred to as King's or KC, is an international Pentecostal multi-site megachurch based in Kahului, Hawaii.
 It is affiliated with the Assemblies of God USA.
 The church, originally called First Assembly of God Maui, was established in the year of 1980 by the church's current Global Senior Pastors, Dr. James Marocco and Pastor Colleen Marocco.
-King's Cathedral and Chapels is primarily remarked for its multiple services, multiple ministries, multiple outreaches, multiple extensions, early morning prayer meetings, theatrical productions, original worship music, and life groups.